amy324/CLI-Framework-for-Advanced-Analysis/README.md

 ## About the Author

-The author of this program holds a master of Research degree in statistics, bringing a strong background of advanced statistical theory to her engineering work.
-She has a passion for all things math related and loves using her work to demonstrate how statistical techniques and a solid understanding of mathematical theory can be leveraged in software engineering to solve interesting problems and build robust, scalable applcations.
+I hold a Master of Research degree in statistics, bringing a solid foundation in advanced statistical theory to the world of engineering.
+With a passion for both mathematics and programming, I thoroughly enjoy demonstrating how statistical techniques and a deep understanding of mathematical theory can be leveraged in software engineering to solve challenges and develop resilient, scalable applications.

 ## Contributing